 “The tearing of a piece of paper makes a noise not unlike that occasioned by knocking a heavy stick against a stone” Conrad Malte-Brun, 1829.

 Unfortunately, it’s no longer possible to hear the effect because of safety fears; in the past travellers were hosted up by rope and pulley to the opening.
 Consequently, a modern listener is just left to enjoy the reverberance at ground level, marvel at the legend and take in the cavern’s ear-like shape.

-Gino Iannace and collaborators have recently been able to make measurements and test whether the spying myth is true.
-Rather disappointing, they found that any whispered conversations were unintelligible, lost in a blur of reverberation.
-The sound sample at the top of the page was reconstructed from their measurements, even with carefully enunciated speech, it is hard to understand what is being said.
+Gino Iannace and collaborators have made measurements and test whether the spying myth is true.
+Rather disappointing, they found that any whispered conversations were unintelligible and lost in a blur of reverberation.
+The sound sample at the top of the page was reconstructed from their measurements.
+Even with carefully enunciated speech, it is hard to understand what is being said.